John Neal bibliography: Short stories and fictional sketches

 Called "the inventor of the American short story", John Neal's tales are "his highest literary achievement" and he published an average of one per year between 1828 and 1846.
 Many of them challenged American socio-political phenomena that grew in the period leading up to and including Andrew Jackson's terms as US president (1829–1837): manifest destiny, empire building, Indian removal, consolidation of federal power, racialized citizenship, and the Cult of Domesticity.
 His work helped shape the relatively new short story genre, particularly early children's literature.

 Poems

 The bulk of Neal's poetry was published in The Portico while studying law in Baltimore in the late 1810s.
 By 1830 he had "acquired quite a reputation, especially as a poet", having been recognized in multiple poetry collections.
+Rufus Wilmot Griswold considered Neal one of the best poets of his age.

 Other

 Drama

 Neither of Neal's two fully conceived plays, nor his theatrical sketch, were ever produced for the stage.